Gnathorhiza: Distribution and habitat

-The numerous described species of Gnathorhiza have been found across the USA, Germany, Russia, Poland and Kazakhstan, with additional remains referred to Gnathorhiza sp. being known from the Gharif Formation of Oman and the Corumbatai and Rio do Rasto formations of Brazil.
+The numerous described species of Gnathorhiza have been found across the US, Germany, Russia, Poland and Kazakhstan, with additional remains referred to Gnathorhiza sp. being known from the Gharif Formation of Oman and the Corumbatai and Rio do Rasto formations of Brazil.

 The oldest records of the genus come from Pennsylvanian-aged deposits in the United States, including freshwater deposits of the El Cobre Canyon Formation, estuarine strata in the Black Prince Limestone and marine strata in Kansas.
 During the early Permian, Gnathorhiza diversified into multiple species within North America, and also spread towards Germany and Oman.
 In the late Permian, the genus is recorded only in Russia and Brazil.
 Four species of Gnathorhiza are known from the Triassic, found in Russia, Poland and western Kazakhstan.
 The geologically youngest record of the species is from the uppermost Olenekian of Russia, where it is outnumbered by other lungfish genera (including Arganodus, Ceratodus and Ptychoceratodus) which may have replaced it.